resource-hub-dev/rhub-api/README.md

 * "Access Type" of the client must be set to "confidential", otherwise it is not possible to make changes in realm (manage users, groups and roles)
-* "Service Accounts Enabled" set to "on" and under tab "Service Account Roles" select "realm-management" in "Client Roles" dropdown and assign "manage-user" and "manage-realm" roles.
 * "Standard Flow Enabled" set to "off" because this client is not used to authenticate end-users but only from API.
+* "Service Accounts Enabled" set to "on".
+* Upon saving, under tab "Service Account Roles" select "realm-management" in "Client Roles" dropdown and assign "manage-user" and "manage-realm" roles.
 * Other parameters may remain at the default values.

 Once you have configured the Keycloak, go to your client configuration, open the